ttalvitie/browservice/README.md

 ### Running the Browservice proxy

-This section provides instructions for running the Browservice proxy server on [Linux](#linux) or [Windows](#windows) using prebuilt binary bundles that are available on the [Releases page](https://github.com/ttalvitie/browservice/releases).
+This section provides instructions for running the Browservice proxy server on using prebuilt binary bundles [Linux](#linux) and [Windows](#windows).
 If you want to build Browservice from source instead of using prebuilt binaries, you can follow the instructions in [BUILD.md](BUILD.md).

 #### Linux